 Many Birmingham restaurants offer curbside pickup, carry-out, outdoor dining and delivery.
 View a complete list of restaurants at www.AllinBirmingham.com/dine

-City playgrounds, basketball courts and skate park are open.
-Other recreational facilities that remain open in Birmingham include Lincoln Hills Golf Course, the Lincoln Hills Dog Park and tennis courts.
+City recreational facilities are open.
 Hand sanitizer stations are in place at all parks, and regular cleaning occurs at all playgrounds and site furnishings in City parks.

 Local Stats on COVID-19